RINEX data - daily files

 When processing with your own software, you need information about the antenna type and eccentricities (antenna heights) of the Swepos stations.

 In addition, accurate coordinates are needed for the stations.
-You can retrieve the coordinate list for a specific date via Download coordinate list in the e-service portal.
+You can retrieve the coordinate list for a specific date via Download coordinate list at the e-service portal (new window).

 Station information

-Information about antenna type and eccentricities for the Swepos stations can be found in the e-service portal, Download coordinate list (new window).
+Information about antenna type and eccentricities for the Swepos stations can be found in the e-service portal, Download coordinate list.

 Some stations have several receivers why we have chosen to only report antenna type and not receiver type in the station information file.
 Receiver type appears in the RINEX files.
 Antenna type, coordinates and eccentricities are also present in the RINEX files, but the information is more reliable in the station information file.